algorandfoundation/xGov/Proposals/xgov-61.md

 API:
 Made it possible for external platforms to easily use data aggregated by chaintrail.

-The coming months are set out to launch the following:
+The coming months are set out to launch the following new features:
-- Continue improving coverage of current and new dApps built.
+- Elevating dApp Coverage: We're constantly enhancing the coverage, bringing you the latest developments from both existing and emerging dApps built on Algorand.
-- Improve interface of our NFT, TVL, Dapp & Stablecoin section.
+- Add more extensive insights onto our NFT, TVL and Dapp section.
+- Launch our Stablecoin section (so it separates from the TVL) + making sure all stables are covered on-chain.
-- Expand our TVL section with more RWA projects.
+- Unveiling New RWA Projects: Our TVL section is expanding, introducing even more cutting-edge RWA projects for you to explore.
-- Combine dapp data from several sections into one insightful overview.
+- Comprehensive Insights: We're consolidating data from various sections to provide you with a holistic and insightful overview of the dapp landscape.

-Whether or not this grant will pass.
-Chaintrail will still continue to develop further.
-As we have the backing of at least 40 paid community members at the moment (who pays $2.5 per month), which grows by the week.
-This grant will help make Chaintrail reach operational profitability in the short-term (next 3-6 months).
-However, our focus continues on selling pro memberships.
-Whereas the revenue results can be found here: https://chaintrail.io/revenue
+With your help through this grant, I can supercharge the commitment for Chaintrail, ensuring that exciting new features are brought to life faster than ever before.
+Join us in making a difference!

+Did you know that Chaintrail is proudly supported by over 42 dedicated community members, each investing just $2.5 per month?
+And that number keeps growing every week! 🚀 Chaintrail is not profitable yet, but we have a plan to get there in the coming year(s).

 ## Benefits for the community
 We're the only blockchain insights project that's focussed on one single blockchain: Algorand.
 This gives us the advantage that we can move a lot quicker and uncover data that hasn't been uncovered before.
 We did this already with NFT sales from TravelX & Fifa+ Collect, but also Agrotoken, Exodus their EXIT shares, Anote Music and many more in the near future.